Mario Almada (actor): Later years

 Almada's films continued with themes of drug trafficking and violence.
 He played the role of a godfather in the 2006 film Bajo la misma luna.
 The film is about a boy who crosses the Mexican-American Border in order to reunite with his mother.
-The film's name has been changed to La Misma Luna since January 2007 and was officially released in México on September 7, 2007, and in the United States on September 28, 2007.
+The film's name has been changed to La Misma Luna since January 2007 and was officially released in Mexico on September 7, 2007, and in the United States on September 28, 2007.

 In 2008 Almada played a secondary role during the second season of the Mexican television series El Pantera, playing the role of Don Almagro.
 In 2010 he appeared on the Narco satire El Infierno, made by Luis Estrada.
 He played the role of the drug trafficker known as "El Texano", an intermediary between the highland narcotics producers and the people of Jose Reyes.
 It is an unusual role for him to take on in his career full of mafia-related films, where he often plays an incorruptible police officer or a peaceful civilian who ends up seeking revenge.